emmajanedrews/base-template/_drafts/how-to-get-started-with-geofarming.md

 {% include youtube.html %}

-There are three things to keep in mind when choosing a location for your GeoFarm.
+<center>There are three things to keep in mind when choosing a location for your GeoFarm.</center>

 People are always telling me, “I want to have a GeoFarm, but how do I choose an area?”